API Reference

 For conceptual diagrams and shape conventions, see Overview.

-class l2d_interface.contract.LinspaceLike[source]
+class l2d_interface.contract.Axis[source]

-Protocol for custom linspace-like objects that can be used as axes in representations.
+Protocol for axes in representations.

 class l2d_interface.contract.Grid2DSparse[source]